NOMAD1981/project-one/README.md

         - Home Page Wireframe - [view wireframe](assets/readme-images/home-page-mockup.jpg)
         - Schedule Page Wireframe - [view wireframe](assets/readme-images/schedule-page-mockup.jpg)
         - Registration Page Wireframe - [view wireframe](assets/readme-images/registration-page-mockup)
-        - Thank You Page - no wireframe was created for this page, as it simply includes the main site header and footer, with a small amount of text included to thank the user for the form submission and a link back to the home page.
+        - Thank You Page - no wireframe was created for this page as it was added afterwards.
+The form initially included the code institute form-dump link but my mentor advised me to create a separate 'thank you' page.
-            - However, it did require very specific styling per device, which can be found at the end of the style.css file, due to the lack of content on the page.

 # Features